The Jijang Fractal — Orbit

 2 — Kibun or Nunchi?

-Emotional climate and social perception: a chapter on the unspoken grammar of daily life, and how it shapes attention, behavior, and belonging.
+Emotional climate and social perception: a chapter on the unspoken grammar of daily life.

 3 — Goyang neighbourhood explorations

-Walking as method: the city as a readable text.
-Neighbourhood observation becomes an ethic of slowness and a discipline of noticing.
+Walking as method: the city as a readable text and a discipline of noticing.

 4 — Korean melancholy

-A chapter on mood, cultural undertone, and the dignity of sadness — not as a problem to be solved, but as a human register that carries history.
+Mood, cultural undertone, and the dignity of sadness as a human register that carries history.

 6 — The world is silent space

-A core chapter on silence as field rather than absence — the moment where attention becomes moral, and where meaning slows down enough to be carried.
+A core chapter on silence as field rather than absence.

 7 — Bogwangsa Temple during the pandemic: Lost in Stillness

-Temple space under pandemic conditions: reduced movement, amplified silence, and a different kind of seeing when crowds disappear.
+Temple space under pandemic conditions: reduced movement, amplified silence, and a different kind of seeing.

 8 — The Five Icons of Bogwangsa and the Fractal of Compassion

-Looking closely at icons as ethical objects: what images ask from the viewer, and how the fractal works here as a literary motif for compassion across changing scenes.
+Icons as ethical objects and the fractal as a literary motif for compassion across changing scenes.

 9 — Bogwangsa Temple and great Royal Legends